TransAlgo: assessing the accountability and transparency of algorithmic systems

 An algorithm is transparent if its 'accountability' can be easily verified, for example if it opens up its code, if it makes explicit both the origin of the data it has used and the data it produces, if it explains its results, or if it publishes traces of its calculations.
 It should be mentioned that we will also consider situations where the code is not open since there is no obligation to divulge it.

 How are you going to proceed?

-In order to be able to get to work on this, it is first necessary to define what we call transparent, neutral, loyal or fair software - notions that are rather legal in nature.
-This work involves verification of the compliance between its specifications and its behaviour, in other words the difference between what it is supposed to do and what it actually does.
+In order to be able to set to work on this, it is first necessary to define what we call transparent, neutral, loyal or fair software - notions that are rather legal in nature.
+This work involves the verification of the compliance between its specifications and its behaviour, in other words the difference between what it is supposed to do and what it actually does.
 It will also shed light on its compliance with ethical and legal regulations.
 The methods and technical tools for the transparency of the algorithmic systems are a complex and multi-faceted topic.
 The properties that we wish to verify, for example non-discrimination or loyalty, involve a significant proportion of subjectivity, which depends on the uses and contexts.
 This makes their specification difficult.
 There are numerous scientific challenges, and very little research work exists on this subject.

 How can you be certain of having a foothold in the real world?

 We are committed to uses that stem from the lives of citizens and professionals.
 Associations also have a role to play in the inventory and objectification of the current situation regarding certain practices of the platforms or services by way of contributory measures (citizens and professionals).